The Bay of Kotor, MontenegroUnrivalled Scenery, Labyrinth Walled Old Towns, Shore-Skirting Drives & Marina Bling

 It was still overcast by the time I got back from Perast to have a proper & first look around Kotor, the undisputed jewel in Montenegro’s crown.
 Wedged at the farthest-flung corner of the mountain-rimmed bay, the town has developed around its iconic fortified Stari Grad (Old Town), a compact and atmospheric jumble of cobblestone & marble alleyways, blindly navigating which is probably the best way to uncover the wealth of museums, ancient churches, secluded piazzas & restored baroque palaces you’ll invariably stumble upon when exploring this stuck-in-time Medieval walled labyrinth.

-While they know that the city was Greek through approximately the 4th to 7th centuries BC, archaeologists don’t quite know when Kotor was founded, a long time ago being a safe bet.
-Much like Preast, the town passed through many foreign hands, its appearance today strongly influenced by over three centuries of Venetian rule (1420 to 1797).
+While they know that the city was Greek through approximately the 4th to 7th centuries BC, archaeologists don’t quite know when Kotor was founded, a long time ago being a safe guesstimate.
+Much like Preast, the town passed through many foreign hands, its appearance today strongly influenced by almost four centuries of Venetian rule (1420 to 1797).
 Most recently, a large number of the town’s monuments (including four Romanesque churches and the town walls) were seriously damaged by an earthquake in 1979, the same year the town was granted UNESCO World Heritage status.
-It has since been extensively restored, largely with UNESCO’s help.
+It has since been extensively restored, largely with UNESCO’s help, and is today open to all and, of course, eminently explorable.

 The Bay of Kotor || Kotor – Day 2